CorinaMurg/lava-leap-game/README.md

 ## Code Source and Added Enhancements
 <br>This project began as a direct application from the "Eloquent JavaScript" book, which I then adapted to improve functionality and user experience.

-- using modules to restructure the codebase
+- used modules to restructure the codebase
-- adding intro page
-- adding end-game messages and a restart button
-- allowing the user to adjust the number of lives in the url
+- added intro page and option to adjust the number of lives in the url
+- added end-game messages and a restart button
-- modifying the color theme for better accessibility
+- upgraded the color theme for better accessibility
-- making game stats (level number, coins collected and remaining) available during play
+- made game stats (level number, coins collected and coins remaining) available during play
 <br>
 And guess what?
 Now I know how to use the “Constructor”!